Comparing Bike Frame MaterialsFeb 24, 2019

 In addition to these properties, carbon fibers can be woven into different patterns that promote either stiffness or compliability, as desired, in different parts of the frame, and even in different directions (eg. stiff torsionally, but flexible laterally).
 The strength and stiffness of a carbon tube is determined not only by the architectural shape of the tube, but by the weave pattern of the fibers on a microscopic level.
 As such, carbon tubes can be made into almost any shape imaginable without sacrificing strength, allowing for the frame to be made into especially aerodynamic shapes, if desired.

 Due to the customizability of carbon fiber, down to the microscopic level, carbon frames can be made as strong, stiff, or compliant as desired.
 While steel is typically the strongest material, a carbon frame can be made equally strong.
 Similarly, a carbon frame can be made as stiff as, or stiffer than, an aluminum frame.
-Most commonly, carbon frames attempt to strike a balance between lightweight, strength, stiffness, compliance, and aerodynamics, but frames that specialize in one of these fields are also common.
+Most often, carbon frames attempt to strike a balance between lightweight, strength, stiffness, compliance, and aerodynamics, but frames that specialize in one of these fields are also common.

 Carbon fiber is an expensive material, and while it can be made very strong, it’s difficult to fully repair.
 While many manufacturers advise against it, a cracked carbon frame can be repaired, but you’ll have to mail it to a specialty repair shop, costing you heavily both in terms of money and time.